Posted on

 • Keep all items refrigerated under 40F until ready to eat or reheat

-• Breakfast: These items can be reheated in the microwave.
+• Breakfast: Both meals can be reheated in the microwave.
+Serve the fruit chilled

 • Dinner: Both meals can be reheated in the microwave